 Ohio & West Virginia Talcum Powder Attorneys

-Johnson & Johnson was aware of the cancer risk since 1982 but did not warn women of the risks.
+Johnson & Johnson was aware of the cancer risk since 1982 but did not warn its consumers of the risks.
 It is estimated that more than 14,000 women in the United States will die from ovarian cancer this year.

 The following companies market talcum powder: McKesson Baby Powder, Clubman Pinaud Talc, Shower to Shower, Johnson & Johnson, Nivea Pure Talc, and Gold Bond Medicated Powder.
 The attorneys at Fields, Dehmlow & Vessels can investigate to determine if these brands resulted in diagnosed fallopian tube or ovarian cancer.